semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 ### Project

-A repository or codebase that you have added to Semgrep Cloud Platform for scanning along with finding records and other Semgrep data and resources.
+A repository or codebase that you have added to Semgrep Cloud Platform for scanning along with finding metadata and other Semgrep data and resources.

 ### Repository